pisv/gethandly.wiki-playground/Step-One.md

 As you can see, we extend the class `Element`, a useful base implementation provided by Handly for handle-based model elements.

+Also, we make our root element, represented by the class `FooModel`, implement `IModel`, indicating that the root element will also serve as the *model object* in our model.
+The model object is the common owner of all elements of a model.
+In general, there is no requirement for the model object itself to be an element, but in this case we merge it with the root element for convenience.
+Note that we are careful to not expose this implementation detail in the API, so `IFooModel` does not extend `IModel`.

 At the moment, the code doesn't yet compile.
 We need to fill in the blanks and complete the implementation by providing the appropriate constructors and overriding the inherited abstract methods.
 Let's begin with the class